TCU vs. SMU NCAA Football Odds, Plays and Insights | September 25, 2021

 - The Mustangs rack up 43.3 points per game, 25.8 more than the Horned Frogs give up (17.5).

-- When SMU puts up more than 17.5 points, it is 1-1 against the spread and 3-0 overall.
+- SMU is 1-1 against the spread and 3-0 overall in games when it puts up more than 17.5 points.

-- SMU is 1-1 against the spread and 3-0 overall when the team picks up over 289.5 yards.
+- In games that SMU churns out over 289.5 yards, the team is 1-1 against the spread and 3-0 overall.

-- The Mustangs have turned the ball over two more times (4 total) than the Horned Frogs have forced a turnover (2) this season.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.